mulesoft-assets/template-retail-customers2sfdc-system-api/README.md

 This endpoint will trigger flow getContactFlow which obtains a customer contact to the Salesforce by customerId.

 ### PUT/customers/{customerId}
 This endpoint will trigger flow putContactFlow which updates the customer contact to the Salesforce by customerId.

+### DELETE/customers/{customerId}
+This endpoint will trigger flow deleteContactFlow which deletes the customer contact to the Salesforce by customerId.

 Look at the included self-descriptive RAML definition and the corresponding flows to learn more about the flows.